 Employee engagement goes to the heart of the employer-employee relationship.
 At its best, it enables people to be as good as they can be as involved, respected and valued contributors to their organisation.
 Research indicates that differences between the best and worst-engaged organisations include 40% lower employee turnover.

-A major part of engagement is when employees know what’s expected of them and why, and feel connected with other staff and parts of the organisation.
+A significant part of engagement is when employees know what’s expected of them and why and feel connected with other staff and details of the organisation.

 For example, younger employees who have never known a non-digital world are used to shorter, punchier messages rather than lengthy top-down memos or the company newsletter.

-Communication has its own specialties and is increasingly divided into strategy and channels.
-Strategists will ask questions about relevance to establish who needs to know what and which channels are best to use, looking at the timing of the messages, and the systems and procedures needed.
-This may involve audience segmentation, which can be as simple as differentiating between customer-facing and back-office staff, or as complex as identifying more than 50 different audiences that all require different communications.
+This may involve audience segmentation, which can be as simple as differentiating between customer-facing and back-office staff or as complex as identifying more than 50 audiences that require different communications.

-Research indicates employees like to hear overarching vision and strategy messages from company leaders, and day-to-day communication from their team leader, backed up by information from written sources, either print or digital.
+Research indicates employees like to hear the overarching vision and strategy messages from company leaders and day-to-day communication from their team leader, backed up by information from written sources, either print or digital.

 The briefing groups are indicators of a more open management style designed to engage employees, promote effective communication, motivate people, and offset rumour and gossip.